 Most of the U.S. Documents in print are located in the Library Annex.

-If you cannot find a publication in DELCAT Discovery, you can request the item from the Library Annex -- but only if you have a SuDocs call number.
+To reqest a publication from the Library Annex you must have a SuDocs call number.
 You should consult with a librarian before making this kind of request.

 The University of Delaware Library is a Federal Depository Library.